Background

 In 2014 there was some interest in "Crazy Clocks" where the time would stop and then run fast.
 To make these a small printed circuit board was put on the market with a number of different versions of the Crazy Clock and one of those versions was for a clock that tells sidereal time (Wiki).

-To be useful a sidereal clock needs to tell Local Sidereal Time (LST) not some universal sidereal time, i.e. to take into account your longitude offset from the center of your time zone.
+To be useful a sidereal clock needs to tell Local Mean Sidereal Time not some universal sidereal time, i.e. to take into account your longitude offset from the center of your time zone.
 That way if you know the Right Ascension (Wiki) of a star that's the sidereal time when the star crosses your local North - South meridian.

 To make this clock I started with a "10" Zulu Time 24 Hour Wall Clock" from eBay seller pilotmallaviationsuperstore and a "Crazy Clock" PCB with the Sidereal option.